Ogre Battle: The March of the Black Queen: Reception

 Originally planned to have a relatively small 200,000 copy print run, encouragement by Nintendo after a positive press showing had Matsuno persuading Quest to double that number.
 The game sold through all 400,000 copies shortly after release, turning it into a commercial success.
 The North American printing by Enix was limited, apparently just 25,000 units, selling out quickly and prompting several reorders.
 It consequently became a collector's item, with unboxed cartridges selling for over $150 each in 1997.
 The PlayStation version was a commercial success for Atlus in North America, prompting the localization of its sequel Tactics Ogre.

 The game received generally positive reviews from critics.
 The four reviewers of Electronic Gaming Monthly gave the Super NES version a rave review, applauding the graphics, music, combination of genres, hidden items, and the feature which defines the player character based on answers to the questions at the beginning, remarking that this creates "a different adventure each time".
 GamePro's Scary Larry gave it a mixed review, commenting that the game is "unique", but that the gameplay consists largely of tedious war simulation management, offering no direct control over the combat.
 He also criticized the overly small battle view.
 A reviewer for Next Generation commented that the graphics are simplistic and unimpressive but clear and easy to follow, the music is excellent, the interface is accessible, "and above all, the game play poses a serious strategic challenge".

 Johnny Ballgame of GamePro gave the PlayStation version a positive review, commenting that "the gameplay and story line are identical" to the Super NES version but the audio has been remastered with "a movie-like musical score".
 He concluded that, with "13 endings, engrossing gameplay, and a wizard's bag full of secrets, Ogre Battle is a must-buy for RPG fans, whether or not you played the 16-bit version".
 Electronic Gaming Monthly commented that the PlayStation version is a "demanding strategy game loaded with secrets".

-Ogre Battle was rated the 180th best game made on a Nintendo System in Nintendo Power's Top 200 Games list.
-In 2018, Complex named Ogre Battle number 34 on their "The Best Super Nintendo Games of All Time."
+Ogre Battle was listed as the #180 best game made on a Nintendo System in a "Top 200 Games" list published by Nintendo Power.
+In 2018, Complex named Ogre Battle number 34 on their "The Best Super Nintendo Games of All Time".
 IGN ranked the game 41st in its Top 100 SNES Games.